JudgeAgent: Beyond Static Benchmarks for Knowledge-Driven and Dynamic LLM Evaluation: Experiments

 \section{Experiments}

-In this section, we validate the effectiveness of JudgeAgent's evaluations using the method in Section~\ref{subsec: 3_3_evaluation_feedback}, which is detailed in Algorithm~\ref{pcode: validation}.
-The following research questions guide our experiments: First, does JudgeAgent genuinely discover the shortcomings of the target model (\textbf{RQ1})?
-Second, to what extent does each mechanism in JudgeAgent influence the evaluations (\textbf{RQ2})?
+In this section, we validate the effectiveness of JudgeAgent using the method in Section~\ref{subsec: 3_3_evaluation_feedback}, which is detailed in Algorithm~\ref{pcode: validation}.
+The following research questions guide our experiments: \textbf{RQ1}, does JudgeAgent's knowledge-driven evaluation genuinely discover the shortcomings of the target model? \textbf{RQ2}, is JudgeAgent's dynamic evaluation more effective and precise than the static benchmarking? \textbf{RQ3}, to what extent does each mechanism in JudgeAgent influence the evaluations?

+Current LLM knowledge evaluation methods lack quantifiable and standardized validation approaches.
+Therefore, to validate the effectiveness of JudgeAgent, we use a similar approach as \citep{kim-etal-2025-llm-interviewer}.
+We use the evaluation report produced by JudgeAgent as suggestions to prompt the target LLM to answer the same questions again.
+Then we compare the accuracy before and after the intervention to indirectly validate the effectiveness.
+To avoid cheating, we produce suggestions without directly providing the correct answer or background knowledge of seed questions to JudgeAgent.

-\textbf{Experiment Setup.} We select GPT-4.1\footnote{We use gpt-4.1-2025-04-14 from OpenAI's official API for all experiments}\citep{gpt} to be the core LLM in JudgeAgent, which serves as both a generator and evaluator model.
+\textbf{Experiment Setup.} We select GPT-4.1\footnote{We use gpt-4.1-2025-04-14 from OpenAI's official API for all experiments} to be the core LLM.
 In our experiments, the batch size in Benchmark Grading is 3, and the Interactive Extension is limited to a maximum of 3 rounds.